THE COMMON TAPEWORM (Dipylidium caninum)

 Adult Dipylidium.
 The segments are easily seen.

-Meanwhile, fleas living on the pet have been happily drinking the pet's blood, mating, and laying eggs.
-The eggs drop off the pet and onto the ground where ever the pet goes with the largest number of flea eggs accumulating in areas where the pet tends to frequent.
+While all of this tapeworm segment passing business has been going on, fleas have been living on the pet, happily drinking the pet's blood and laying eggs of their own.
+The flea eggs drop off the pet and onto the ground where ever the pet goes, with the largest number of flea eggs accumulating in areas where the pet tends to frequent.
 This will also be where tapeworm segments accumulate as well.
 The flea eggs hatch, releasing hungry flea larvae that eagerly begin to graze on dust, dandruff, and flea dirt.
 The flea larvae do not pay close attention to what they eat and innocently consume tapeworm eggs.

 As the larval flea progresses in its development, the tapeworm inside it is also progressing in development.
 By the time the flea is an adult, the tapeworm is ready to infect a dog or cat.
 The young tapeworm is only infectious to its mammal host at this stage of its development.
 The flea goes about its usual business, namely sucking its host’s blood and reproducing when, to its horror, it is licked away by the host and swallowed.